KamilGodek/Advanced-Re-Identification-and-Person-Tracking-Using-Multiple-Neural-Network-Architectures/README.md

 # People Counter Project

-The **People Counter** project is an advanced system designed to count and track individuals based on video footage.
+The **Re-Identification** project is an advanced system designed to count and track individuals based on video footage.
 Utilizing cutting-edge technologies and sophisticated algorithms, the system provides real-time analysis of video streams to accurately detect, track, and re-identify people.
 Developed in Python, the project integrates several key libraries and models, including YOLO for object detection, DeepSort for tracking, and SIFT for re-identification.

 ## Project Overview